Yuteoctober/wins95Portfolio/README.md

   - Added animation on Shutdown
   - Added Log in page
     - Added mario animation running
-    - Click on ? button can imcrease mario's size
+    - Click on ? button can increase mario's size

   - Added MSN
     - Live chat app connected to backend Node, Express and Mongodb    (free server is slow sometimes)
     - Chat is live and has expiration key each session to prevent spam
     - Added filter words
-    - Added auto delete for spams
+    - Added auto delete for spams on the server side

   - Added MineSweeper
-    - flag can be placed on desktop
+    - flag can now be placed on desktop

   - Added Settings
-    - Wallpaper can be changed
+    - Wallpaper can now be changed
-    - Theme will be changed along with wallpapaer
+    - Theme will also be changed along with wallpapaer

   Added Run command icon
     - The Run command feature will be implemented soon..